Jesus Washes the Disciples’ Feet

 Matthew, Mark and Luke write about the Passover Meal and the Last Supper.
 But, of the four gospel writers, John is the only one to write about the washing of the disciples’ feet.
 Both events seemed to have happened on the same evening.
 In his writing style, John sometimes combines events or groups them in different ways, so it is unclear.
 In any case, both happened just before Jesus was to “leave this world”.

 Normally, a servant would wash the feet of people as they entered a house.
-This was very important in the case of eating a meal.
+This was very important when eating a meal.
 Instead of sitting in chairs at tables, diners of the time reclined on low couches.
 They would have been reclined close to the feet of the person beside them.

 In addition to dirt and mud, feet would have collected the smells and grime associated with animals and people.
 The streets of this time would have been very dirty.
 There was no running water or sanitation to take care of waste.